zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic04.md

 * Name Server responding with unexpected RCODE (any except "NOERROR") on query for SOA or NS for *Child Zone*.

+This test case is expected to run before [Basic02] but neither its execution nor outcome are dependent on the order.

 ## Inputs